ZhouKanglei/Awesome-AQA/README.md

 Currently, AQA is widely applied in sports, medical care (*e.g.*, rehabilitation), *etc*.

-- 🔥🔥🔥denotes the highly recommended papers
+- 🔥🔥🔥denotes the highly recommended papers for the novel insights and new directions.

 ## Sports